TOLES is changing, this article is updated to take into account the latest changes.

 Whilst you can self-study using these books, the best way to ensure that you get a good mark in the exam is to study with a dedicated teacher or by following a TOLES preparation course.
 Alternatively, if you are interested in studying with an online teacher you can find many ESL teachers on italki and using this link you can get $10 of free credits for your first class.

 There are also a number of podcast episodes on Study Legal English which you can follow.
 The podcast courses on English Legal System and podcast episodes tagged with TOLES which all contain key vocabulary applicable to TOLES and can be followed for free or alternatively as a member gaining access to further learning materials.

 Where can you take the TOLES exam?

 You can take the TOLES exam at a number of centres around the world.
 Centres must be registered with TOLES to be able to administer the exam.
 You can also take the TOLES exam online.

 When can you take the TOLES exam?

-Various TOLES training centres run the exam, find your local centre and contact them for dates.
+Various TOLES training centres run the exam, find your local centre and contact them for dates, however, the paper exam will be discontinued in 2023.
 Or alternatively take the TOLES exam online.